w3f/polkadot-wiki/docs/learn/learn-availability.md

 **Fishermen are not available on Kusama or Polkadot and are not planned for formal implementation, depsite previous proposals in the [AnV protocol](https://w3f-research.readthedocs.io/en/latest/polkadot/Availability_and_Validity.html).**

-To address the motivation behind the Fishermen concept, the current secondary backing checkers perform a similar role in relation to the Polkadot network.
+To address the motivation behind the Fishermen design consideration, the current secondary backing checkers perform a similar role in relation to the Polkadot network.
 From a security standpoint, security is based on having at least one honest validator either among parachain validators or secondary checker.

 ## Further Resources